 Central Michigan Lapidary & Mineral Society Scholarship*

 Awards are based on past academic performance, financial need and the potential for academic and later professional success.
 The recipient is selected by members of the CMLMS.
 Proceeds for the scholarship are obtained from the CMLMS Annual Gem and Mineral Show.
-Applications are due February 14, 2022 and should be submitted via the link below.
+Applications are due February 14 each Spring Semester and should be submitted via the link below.

 Lucile Drake Pringle and Gordon H. Pringle Endowed Fellowship*